Ciao121/reachmyfiles/README.md

    ```
    *(You may need to install Electron globally: `npm install -g electron`)*

+## Download Installable / Installer
+- [Windows] I will make a Windows installer available at https://reachmyfiles.com.

 ## Usage

 - **Add a folder:** Click "Add Folder" in the desktop app and select a local folder to share.